fenok/react-router-typesafe-routes/README.md

 -   `TOriginal` is what you want to store (in a URL or state) and `TRetrieved` is what you will get back.
 They are different to support cases such as "number in - string out".

 -   `TPlain` is how your value is stored.
-It's typically `string`, but can also be `string[]` for arrays in search string.
-You can also store anything that can be serialized in state.
+It's typically `string`, but can also be `string[]` for arrays in the search string.
+You can also store anything that can be serialized in the state.

 -   `getPlain()` transforms the given value from `TOriginal` into `TPlain`.